varnishcache/homepage/R1/source/index.rst

 2018-06-08 - Publically available packages from UPLEX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The varnish-cache contributors from `UPLEX`_ are happy to anounce an
+The varnish-cache contributors from `UPLEX`_ are happy to announce an
 alternative source for varnish binary packages for Debian, Ubuntu and
 RHEL/CentOS (work in progress).

-Debian/Ubuntu packges are based on fairly recent varnish-cache master
+Debian/Ubuntu packages are based on fairly recent varnish-cache master
 snapshots and are expected to be updated on a bi-weekly basis,
 synchronized with the official varnish-cache weekly builds.